ItzBlueBerries/Gastropods/README.md

 ### Brine

 Brine is the first gastropod to be created in the mod and is probably one of the most normal of them all.
 They have a fish confidant.
+They'll also eat Veggies.
+Primarily used for getting the Queen to move.

 ![Brine](Files/Images//brine.gif)

 ### Sunlight

 Sunlight is the second gastropod to be created in the mod and is also one of the most normal of them all.
 They have a sun confidant.
+They'll also eat Fruit.
+Primarily used for getting the Queen to move.

 ![Sunlight](Files/Images/sunlight.png)